circlehook/puppeteer_fuel/README.md

 # puppeteer_fuel
-fuel price parser in Dnipro city, Ukraine
+Fuel price parser in Dnipro city, Ukraine.
+Gas stations: Avias, WOG, OKKO.

 1. To use Puppeteer in your project, run: